TeleAI-mcp/advanced-bug-tracker-3jqy/README.md

-# advanced-bug-tracker-3jqy
+# Advanced Bug Tracker 3Jqy

-A bug and issue tracking system for modern development workflows
+A bug and issue tracking system for modern development workflows.